ExtremeMemes/ExtremeMemes.github.io/README.md

 ## All the trackers/external scripts used in this website are disclosed here with their reason

 - [Jekyll](jekyllrb.com) is the framework of this blog
-- [Staticman (SelfHosted Version, see the code here)](https://staticman.net/) is used for my comment system
+- [Staticman (SelfHosted Version, see the code here)](https://staticman.net/) is used for my comment system (Hosted on render, no data stored there, it just flows through https://dashboard.render.com)
 - [Google ReCaptcha](https://www.google.com/recaptcha/about) is used for preventing spam comments